0.0

 00.0 ℃

-Today's UV index in Tulsa, United States United States will be up to 7, indicating a high level of sun exposure for the average person.
+Today's UV index in Tulsa, United States will be up to 3.1, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Tulsa, Oklahoma can reach high levels during the summer months, with a maximum index of 11.
 This indicates a very high risk of harm from UV radiation, so it's important to take appropriate precautions during this time.